myschoolstory/LoveHeart/README.md

 ## Links
 COMING SOON!!!

+## Updates
+I'll post updates on the status of the proxy here every now and then.
+I am currently writing to inform you that we have been blocked by WCPSS.
+We are working on getting another permanent short link up, but it will take some time. 😢

 ## Releases
 There will be no official release for version 0.0.2.
 However, we are working on an update to make links one-use - so that if you have a pesky parent or heavy usage restriction protocols they can't access the link by checking their internet logs.